 Don’t assume your conversion tracking works

-Optimizations won’t do anything if your conversion data isn’t tracking properly.
-Any time you see anomalous data, it’s wise to confirm nothing has changed.
+Optimizations will not help if your conversion data is not tracking properly.
+Any time you see anomalous data, it’s wise to confirm that nothing has changed.

-Signs that there’s something wrong include no conversions, conversions that suddenly double, and Google Analytics data and Google Ads data that don’t match up.
+Signs that something is wrong include no conversions, conversions that suddenly double, and Google Analytics and Google Ads data that don’t match up.
 Double-checking conversion tracking tags, pixels, and codes on your site will ensure they’re firing as they should.

 Pro tip: To test your conversion tracking, Dang told us, “It is worth it to submit “test leads” to ensure that the plumbing of your conversion tracking is working exactly as expected.”